omnitom01/omnitom-benchmark-review/README.md

 ## Prompt Design Notes

-- Stage 1 extraction uses only the published L3 extraction prompt.
+- Extraction uses the released extraction prompt.
-- Stage 2 labeling uses only the published L3 labeling prompt.
+- Labeling uses the released labeling prompt.
-- The semantic judge uses the published L4 prompt family with only the first 3 few-shot examples.
+- The judge uses the released judge prompt.
 - The released prompt builders do not depend on the full experiment directories.

-## Intentionally Omitted

-- experiment outputs
-- notebook artifacts
-- historical run folders
-- analysis plots
-- calibration-only or internal working files

-## Dataset Card

-- `HF_DATASET_CARD.md`
-  - Anonymous Hugging Face dataset card draft.

-## Local Artifact Note

-- `BENCHMARK_README.md`
-  - Local artifact note for the JSONL file and statistics.
-  - Keep it local unless you want a second, artifact-level README in the public release.

-## License

-No final redistribution license is embedded here yet.
-Keep the release metadata consistent with the dataset card until the license is finalized.